seancale/dht22-esp-idf/README.md

+# These changes have been implemented upstream and this fork is obsolete.

+---

 # DHT22 / AM2302 C library for ESP32 (ESP-IDF)

 This is an ESP32 C (esp-idf) library for the DHT22 low cost temperature/humidity sensors.